nodejs/node/CONTRIBUTING.md

 ##### Approval and Request Changes Workflow

-All pull requests require "sign off" in order to land.
-Whenever a contributor reviews a pull request they may find specific details that they would like to see changed or fixed.
+All Pull Requests require "sign off" in order to land.
+Whenever a contributor reviews a Pull Request they may find specific details that they would like to see changed or fixed.
 These may be as simple as fixing a typo, or may involve substantive changes to the code you have written.
 In general, such requests are intended to be helpful, but at times may come across as abrupt or unhelpful,